 In the Settings section project- and debug-specific settings can be set.
 It allows the configuration of the use of flash download and flash breakpoints and some other target specific settings which will be explained in this topic.
 Settings are saved in the configuration file.
 This configuration file needs to be set by the debugger.
 If the debugger does not set it, settings can not be saved.
-All settings can only the changed by the user himself.
 All settings which are modified during the debug session have to be saved by pressing Save settings, otherwise they are lost when the debug session is closed.